-When starting out as a photographer, it can be frustrating.
-Most want to capture the quality of image in magazines spreads but lack the skill and experience required.
+When starting out as a photographer, can be frustrating.
+Most want to capture the quality of images in magazine spreads but lack the skill and experience required.

 We have compiled a list of pointers that can help you improve your photography.